piclas-framework/piclas/regressioncheck/checks/NIG_MacroBody/SphereSample/readme.md

 # Macro sphere sampling analyze
 *  Macro sphere fixed in channel
-*  2 meshes with Bilinear sides are used
+*  2 meshes with Bilinear and planar sides are used
-    *  20x10x10 and 10x1x1 and sampling data is compared to reference files
+    *  10x3x3 and 10x1x1 and sampling data is compared to reference files
 *  Additionally DSMC particles are inserted and tracked

 *  Tests: